 (An email to Silbert’s representative seeking comment wasn’t immediately returned.)

 This week was the closest in living memory to the kind of global chaos envisioned by the bitcoin evangelists and the gold bugs.
 Headlines like “Most European flights banned from U.S.,” and “Tom Hanks contracts coronavirus” were ripped straight from dystopian Zombie novels.
 But bitcoin liquidated rather than solidified.
 Gold didn’t do too much better.

 At some stages Thursday, the price of the cryptocurrency fell even more than it did on Dec.
 22, 2017, the day that the bubble popped.
 Digital gold likely started to fall for the same reason that analog gold did Thursday – because neither truly exists outside the financial system.
 Many of the same institutional and retail investors that buy stocks with borrowed money are also buying futures contracts and investment funds tied to the price of gold and bitcoin.

 “Forced selling” caused by “margin calls” can lead investors who trade with borrowed money to dump seemingly unrelated assets just to raise cash and cover their bets, said Quincy Krosby, chief market strategist at Prudential Financial.
 That would explain why gold and even, at times, short-term Treasury securities, sold off Thursday at the same time as stocks and bitcoin.

 “I think the big problem with bitcoin is that the regulatory pressures are not going away any time soon and you’re just seeing a lack of confidence in risky assets,” said Moya.

 Even when risk appetite recovers sufficiently to support the stock market settles down, Moya said he doubted there will be any appetite among mainstream investors for bitcoin.

-Enter your ZIP Code and learn more about a robo advisor like Betterment to help you increase your net worth
+Enter your ZIP Code and learn more about a robo advisor like Stash to help you increase your net worth